KRATSZ/CAPE-2023/README.md

 </div>

 However, Current experimental methods are slow, but **automated synthetic biology** can rapidly test mutations.It can quickly achieve specific functions through low-cost, multi-cycle large-scale engineering trial and error experiments.
 Based on a robotic platform facility, the automated construction and testing of RhlA's unit point saturation mutations and multi-site combinatorial mutation libraries have been realized.
+### The Round1
+Round 1 was organized as synbio Challenges, as part of the synbio Challenges competition, players constructed and predicted 96 optimal sequences for mutations to submit.
+Players were invited to give offline PPT presentations and algorithm explanations, and the team with the best results was finally evaluated.

+### The Round2
+The Protein Design PLUS Competition, hosted on the Shenzhen Synthetic Biology Research Infrastructure's cloud platform and Kaggle, aims to foster cross-disciplinary student engagement in AI-driven protein design.
+Building on the inaugural SC Protein Design Competition, it continues to concentrate on machine learning for enzyme engineering, targeting the eco-friendly production of biosurfactants.

+Contestants accessed a dataset of the enzyme RhlA on Kaggle, refining their predictive models through feedback from a hidden validation set.
+Teams then designed sequences that were tested at the Big Facility, with rankings based on experimental outcomes.
 ### Goal
 We provide information about protein structure and function, including all amino acid sequences, 6 candidate mutation sites, target performance and performance measurements to be optimized, and thousands of sequence-performance data.
 Contestants *selected 96 mutation sequences* from the mutation design space of 20^6 and submitted them to the competition, and all the participating sequences were constructed and measured by the Synthetic Biology Facility